Team

 David Shockley, Jr.

-Mr. H. David Shockley, Jr. is the founder and CEO of Movair, Inc, (formally known as International Biophysics Corporation).
-Movair, based in Austin, Texas, is a medical device development and manufacturing company that has been producing life supporting medical devices for 30 years.
-He is also the founder and Chairman of Organicare, a pharmaceutical drug developer and manufacturer in Austin.
-Mr. Shockley and Movair have developed many products over the last three decades, with several of these products becoming “spin-off” companies that were ultimately sold.
-He began his career in 1988 at Cardio Metrics, where he rose to president prior to its sale.
-He has formerly served as a director for numerous other health-related companies that were successfully sold.
-Mr. Shockley attended the University of Texas at Austin, where he received a bachelor’s degree in Biology.
-He is very active in philanthropic organizations.
+H. David Shockley, Jr. is the Founder and Chief Executive Officer of Movair (formerly International Biophysics Corporation), a 30-year-old medical device development and manufacturing company based in Austin, Texas.
+He is also the Founder and Chairman of the Board of Organicare, a pharmaceutical drug developer and manufacturer in Austin.
+Mr. Shockley and IBC have developed many products over the past three decades, with several of these products becoming “spinoff” companies that were ultimately sold.
+In total, Mr. Shockley has been involved with the sale of more than $125 million in businesses that he started.
+He began his career in 1988 at Cardio Metrics, where he rose to President prior to its $3 million sale.
+In addition to serving as Chairman of Organicare, Mr. Shockley is currently serving as a Board Member for Safen Medical Devices, and he formerly served as a Director for numerous other health-related companies that were successfully sold.
+Mr. Shockley attended the University of Texas at Austin, where he received a Bachelor of Science in biology.

 Walter Narajowski, Nuclein Board Member